 This is also meant I got to start race 2 from 15th on the grid; even though the Ducati was feeling like a bit of a canoe in the slower sections.
 So with the help of Milo Ward Racing (and his team) we made some pretty solid changes to the Panigale, and got set up for race two.
 We got a good start but I made a bit of a mess into the chicane; braking where I usually do yet not stopping.
 This meant I had to go straight on twice in two laps, losing over 7 seconds on my race time altogether due to brake fade, and I was having to brake precious metres before I knew I could which really sucks.
 Even with this I was able to shave another half second of my best time and reel in the pair in front, and with some strategic back-marker-avoiding on the last lap I managed to grab both positions, securing another point scoring finish of 14th.

 First double point scoring weekend, solid pace and a lot more confidence in the bag.
-Bring on Assen!Enjoy more Fast Bikes reading in the four-weekly magazine.
+Bring on Assen!Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.